gupta-ji6/ayushgupta.tech/content/jobs/Razorpay/index.md

 show: 'true'
 ---

-- Started working with Payments mobile [app](https://razorpay.com/payments-app/) team
+- Started working with [Payments mobile app](https://razorpay.com/payments-app/) team
-- Getting my hands dirty on React Native, Apollo, GraphQL, Jest and [Blade](https://github.com/razorpay/blade).
+- Getting my hands dirty on React Native, Apollo, GraphQL, Jest, [Blade](https://github.com/razorpay/blade) and the inevitable JIRA.
+- So much of new stuff to learn :)